-If you are looking to build a habit of meditation into your life let me offer you these tips:
+If you are looking to build a habit of meditation into your life, let me offer you these tips:

 - If you are new to this practice, start with some guided meditations.
-Having guidance to keep you focused will be a life saver while practicing.
+Having guidance to keep you focused will be a lifesaver while practicing.
 Guided meditations provide you the tools to build a strong habit.
 Without some basic tools to navigate, it will be easy for the mind to run rampant and overwhelm you.
 There are some great apps you can get on your phone for this.
 Headspace is my preferred.

-If you are looking to build habits around singular focus here are a couple of things that worked for me:
+If you are looking to build habits around singular focus, here are a couple of things that worked for me:

-- When the mind starts to run off and fixate on all of the worries or to-do list for the day, take a moment to write them down.
+- When the mind starts to run off and fixate on all of the worries or to-do list for the day, please take a moment to write them down.
 Writing out a list is like opening a valve on a pressure cooker.
 Once they are on paper, pick one and take action.
-This way you have acknowledged the thoughts and taken back control through the action.
+This way, you have acknowledged the thoughts and taken back control through the action.